dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**
+**Why we need Collections**: Collections organize NFTs, establishing provenance and enabling creators to manage related assets under a unified brand, which is critical for user experience and discoverability.

+**Why these fields**:

-- `name`: Name of the collection
+- `name`: Identifies the collection for user display.
-- `description`: Description of the collection
+- `description`: Provides context or branding for the collection.
-- `uri`: URI for collection metadata
+- `uri`: Points to off-chain metadata (e.g., images or details) for rich presentation.
-- `creator`: Address of the collection creator
+- `creator`: Tracks the collection’s creator for attribution and access control.

 ## TODO 6: Define the NFT Data Structure

-The NFT structure contains all NFT-related data:
+The `NFT` structure holds all NFT-related data:

 ```move
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]